 I got to a point where I wanted to document everything going on in my life, including the concerts I was attending.
 I started sneaking my little point-and-shoot camera into concerts by way of empty disposable camera boxes.
 I specifically remember pushing my way to the barricade of a festival and seeing a slew of photographers in front of me.
 I knew the moment I saw them that I was destined to do that.

 I took on a second job to pay for my first DSLR.
 Exactly one year later I was in the photo pit at the same festival as a credentialed photographer and I haven't looked back since.

-Jenn Devereaux is an accomplished concert photographer with over 12 years of music industry experience.
-She has been published in print and online with outlets such as Rolling Stone, Billboard Magazine, People Magazine, Rock Sound Magazine and Marie Claire to name a few.
-She is the house photographer at The Fillmore in New Orleans and has most recently had the honor of speaking on a Nikon panel about concert photography at CES in Las Vegas.
-Jenn lives in Hattiesburg, MS with her husband and three beautiful daughters.
+Jenn Devereaux is an accomplished concert photographer in the New Orleans market with over 14 years of music industry experience.
+She is the house photographer at The Fillmore in New Orleans and lives in Hattiesburg, MS with her husband and three beautiful daughters.